cliosight/Docs/Spec.md

 2. JSON body generator for configuration.

 One question that might arise is,
-**<i>Why is it not better to convert every part of the JSON to an instruction for an LLM to generate the underlying design and code in a preferred programming language?** </i>
+**<i>Why is it not better to convert each individual part of a JSON to an instruction for an LLM to generate the code in a preferred programming language?** </i>
-The answer to this is, even with meticulously crafted prompts, it is not always possible to describe the exact schema of a database and the fine details of each relation that might co-exist in a sophisticated application design.
+The answer to this is, even with meticulously crafted prompts, it is not always easy to describe the fine details of each database relation that may co-exist in a sophisticated application design.
 With UI and automation code defined individually there is a simpler modular structure for the end goal.
 Changes can be done right in the config because it interprets exactly the way a user wants.
 Having said that, the same framework can be generalized to cover more of programming requirements like on the system side in the future.

 ## Data Privacy and Security <a name="security"></a>
 Sharing private datasets created using our platform will have several security implications.
 In order to provide assurance to users, Cliosight is designed to have in place all the possible tools to make datasets compliant with the applicable regulations.